devleaks/golfleague/common/docs/guide/Rules.md

 class must be in \common\models\Rule domain name.

 The Compute function of a Rule class is applied to the scorecards of the competition.
-It only affects the scorecards of the competition.
+It only affects the scorecards of that competition.
 It is used, for example for a Tournament, to compute the sum of points or strokes from all Rounds of that Tournament.